Rich and creamy strawberry buttercream frosting packed with amazing strawberry flavor. Perfect for frosting cakes, cupcakes, cookies and more!

 If strawberries are your favorite fruit like they are mine, you are going to be obsessed with this strawberry frosting!
 It’s perfectly creamy and rich, with amazing strawberry flavor.
 You’ll definitely want to eat it straight from the bowl. ;)

 Now that strawberries are in season, feel free to use fresh strawberries, however your frosting will have a thinner consistency.
-To make the strawberry frosting a little thicker and more suitable for piping, I’d recommend using freeze dried strawberries.
-The strawberry frosting stiffens up better and will hold it’s shape on cakes and cupcakes.
+To make it a little thicker and more suitable for piping, I’d recommend using freeze dried strawberries.
+It stiffens up better and will hold it’s shape on cakes and cupcakes.

 I love how pretty the strawberry frosting looks and how vibrant it’s color is.
 I also love to add a fresh sliced strawberry on top for extra garnish.
-This strawberry frosting is perfect to use for all your delicious spring and summer desserts!
+It’s perfect to use for all your delicious spring and summer desserts!

-This delicious strawberry buttercream frosting requires only 5 simple ingredients!
+This recipe requires only 5 simple ingredients!
 Check them out below.

 - Salted butter